aexol-studio/vendure-nextjs-storefront/README.md

 **2.** Install the packages using: ```npm i```.

 **3.** Set up your Vendure server locally and run it on `http://localhost:3000/`.
+You can read more about how to set that up in the Vendure Server section below.

 #### VENDURE SERVER
 You need to have the Vendure store running locally to use this storefront.
-This storefront also requires a Vendure V2 server.
-You can either run a local instance, or you can access the demo of the Vendure server (MinIO & Postgres & SMTP) [HERE](https://github.com/aexol-studio/aexol-shop-backend).
+This storefront requires a Vendure V2 server.
+You can either run a local instance or use our public demo server.
+The demo of the Vendure server (MinIO & Postgres & SMTP) can be found [here](https://github.com/aexol-studio/aexol-shop-backend).
+Check it out to see all changes.

 <br />